Devil Burger, The Vinyl Bar, and Tillerman’s Nightclub

 While rock bands are popular at Tillerman, the venue also has other local NZ musicians come to play.
 Some bands and musicians over the last few years include Jon Toogood, The Jordan Luck Band, Devilskin, and Deadbeat.
 The venue can hold a couple hundred people comfortably for a concert.

-A popular restaurant featuring burgers in Invercargill, Devil Burger has burgers, chips, drinks, and more.
+Devil Burger is a popular restaurant featuring in Invercargill, featuring gourmet burgers, chips, drinks, and more.

 Most burgers come in a regular and a large size option.
 The burgers can also be made as a wrap.